 193. We will have a Customer Advocate in our bank to help facilitate fair customer outcomes and minimise the likelihood of future problems.

-The Australian Banking Association's Guiding Principles for Customer Advocates are available at: betterbanking.net.au/wp-content/ uploads/2017/01/ABA-Customer-Advocate-Guiding-Principles-FINAL-1.pdf
+2019 Version of the The Australian Banking Association's Guiding Principles for Customer Advocates are available at: ausbanking.org.au

 If you have a complaint about us

 You can access free internal and external dispute resolution processes